dylanyeung/leetcode-browser-lock/README.md

 - `popup.js`: Handles events and logic for the popup interface, such as user interactions, fetching LeetCode data, and controlling lock states.
 - `popup.html`: Defines the HTML structure for the popup interface, including elements for lock status, unlock buttons, and user input.
 - `style.css`: Provides custom styles for the popup interface to ensure a polished and user-friendly appearance.
+- `assets/`: Contains icon image used for the extension and UI screenshots.

 ## Credits
 This project utilizes the [LeetCode API](https://github.com/faisal-shohag/leetcode_api) created by Faisal Shohag to fetch the number of solved problems.
 Special thanks to Faisal Shohag for providing this API to the community.